 Queens Attorney For Real Estate Transactions

-- Residential real estate closings: We represent buyers, sellers, banks and other parties in residential real estate closings in all five boroughs.
+- Residential real estate closings: We represent buyers, sellers, banks and other parties in residential real estate closings in Queens, New York City, Long Island, Bronx, Brooklyn, Orange County, and Rockland County.

 - Commercial property closings: Mr. Schachter can help you make sure your commercial real estate closing is handled properly to maximize your investment return.